ericstrobl/ericstrobl.github.io/_pages/about.md

 - Strobl, Eric V. "Unique Behavior Profiles that Specify Mental Distress in Autism." medRxiv (2025): 2025-02.

 I linked caregiver-observed behavior patterns to specific forms of mental distress, enabling more precise clinical interpretation for patients who cannot reliably communicate internal states and revealing autism-specific internalizing and externalizing profiles.
 I further organized these interpretations into clinician-familiar diagnostic categories to facilitate translation to routine practice.
 - Strobl, Eric V., and Semmie Kim.
-"Learning outcomes that maximally differentiate psychiatric treatments." medRxiv (2024): 2024-12.
+2026.
+“Learning Outcomes That Maximally Differentiate Psychiatric Treatments,” International Journal of Methods in Psychiatric Research: e70074.

 We introduced Supervised Varimax to learn outcome measures that amplify clinically meaningful treatment differences, supporting precision psychiatry in settings where standard endpoints show minimal or no differential effects.